Camino de santiago pamplona

 How can you follow my Pilgrimage?
 I have an easy answer…

-My new Facebook Page!
-If you hadn’t heard, I have finally started a real Ottsworld Travel Page on Facebook as opposed to the personal profile that I had been utilizing before.
-So to christen the new FaceBook page, I will be providing daily short updates on my trek.
-I expect in the beginning there will be many pictures of blisters and me whining about how sore I am, but hopefully that will give way to lots and lots of great photos and little snippets about the trail and my experiences.
+My Facebook Page!
+I will be providing daily short updates on my trek.
+I expect in the beginning, there will be many pictures of blisters and me whining about how sore I am, but hopefully that will give way to lots and lots of great photos and little snippets about the trail and my experiences.
 So as I make my way to Santiago, you can make your way over to my new Facebook page!
 Simply go ‘Like’ my new Facebook page and follow along, and please leave me some comments!

-In addition, I will be doing this Monday postcard on my blog with a little rundown of my week of walking and how my Rayo application is working.
-Then after the whole thing is over I expect I will write extensively about the Camino de Santiago in case you are interested in doing it someday.
+In addition, I will be doing a postcard on my blog with a little rundown of my week of walking.
+Then, after the whole thing is over, I expect I will write extensively about the Camino de Santiago in case you are interested in doing it someday.

 I take off tomorrow and have no idea what to expect – but that’s just the way I like it.
 ‘See’ you in a week!